binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 AWS as the largest CSP is a primary target for attackers.

-The risk with application security is that it needs to be learnt and most Developers do not have a very good understanding of it.
+The risk with application security is that it needs to be learnt, and most Developers currently do not have a great understanding of it.

 #### DoS of Lambda Functions

-Some trial and error is probably necessary here, just make sure you err on the side of caution, else you could be up for some large billing stress, and this may not even be from an attacker, it could simply be due to your own coding or configuration mistakes.
+Some trial and error is probably necessary here, just make sure you err on the side of caution, else you could be up for some large billing stress, and this may not even be from an attacker, it could simply be due to your own coding or configuration mistakes as already mentioned.

 #### Frameworks